 In general, Jock Lindsey’s is incredibly praiseworthy for its Indiana Jones references, atmosphere, and deep thematic detail.
 In more than a few ways, it’s like Trader Sam’s: Disney Springs Outpost.
 There are layers of detail, gags, and references.
 Like Trader Sam’s, there are also a Easter eggs that extend beyond the Indiana Jones ‘universe,’ which makes for an interesting place to explore.
 I don’t think it ever devolves into needless fan service, and the ambiance at Jock Lindsay’s is really pleasant, all of which makes it a winner.
 We’ve found the service and drinks to be hit or miss, but it’s still a Walt Disney World bar you should check out.

-1. Trader Sam’s Grog Grotto — The second outpost of Trader Sam’s following the success of the original Enchanted Tiki Bar at Disneyland Hotel, Trader Sam’s Grog Grotto at Disney’s Polynesian Village Hotel is the unequivocal fan favorite for bars at Walt Disney World.
+T1.
+Trader Sam’s Grog Grotto — The second outpost of Trader Sam’s follows the success of the original Enchanted Tiki Bar at Disneyland Hotel, and delivers.
+Trader Sam’s Grog Grotto at Disney’s Polynesian Village Hotel is the unequivocal fan favorite for bars at Walt Disney World.

 Do you agree or disagree with our rankings of the bars & lounges at Walt Disney World?
 What are your favorites and least favorites?
 Any questions we can help you answer?
 Hearing feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!